-The Receiver has learned that County Hall Risk Retention Group of North Carolina ("CHRRG"), a sister company to Spirit, obtained an approximate \$5 million judgment against CTC Hawaii in December of 2023.
-A limited receiver has been appointed for CTC Hawaii in North Carolina, to assist with collection of assets from the CTC entities.
+The Receiver also learned that County Hall Risk Retention Group of North Carolina ("CHRRG"), a sister company to Spirit, obtained a \$5,003,686 judgment (plus post-judgment interest) against CTC Hawaii and CTC California in December of 2023 for breaches of contractual and fiduciary duties regarding program administrator services rendered to CHRRG.
+A limited receiver has been appointed for CTC Hawaii in North Carolina to assist with collection of the aforementioned judgment.